nextgis/docs_toolbox/source/layers2ngw.rst

-Vector layers from an archive to Web GIS
+Vector layers in Web GIS from archive
 =========================================

 This tool allows to create multiple vector layers in Web GIS at once using a ZIP archive of geodata files.